Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/Exobiology_Announcements.md

 - Sample one of <$speciesName> collected, <Commander>.
 Now proceed about <$speciesRange> meters to a new colony for the next sample.
 - One down, <Commander>!
 Time to burn some thrusters (or calories).
 Move a minimum of <$speciesRange> meters to grab the next one.
 - First sample secured, <Commander>.
 Now hop at least <$speciesRange> meters over to the next colony.
 Don’t worry, it’s not running away... probably.
 - Sample collected, <Commander>.
 Just a short <$speciesRange> meter stroll to the next colony.
-Or long jump it... your call.
+Or a long jump... your call.
 - Good news: the first sample is yours.
 Bad news: there’s more walking involved.
 At least <$speciesRange> meters for the next scan.
 - Great start.
 Now move at least <$speciesRange> meters to the next colony—think of it as intergalactic cardio.